Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \begingroup \beginpicture \setcoordinatesystem units <0.015truecm, -0.015truecm> \setplotarea x from -60 to 260, y from -50 to 150 \put { } at -60 -50 \put { } at -60 150 \put { } at 260 -50 \put { } at 260 150 \put {$C(X)$} at 0 0 \put {$C^b(F)$} at 100 100 \arrow <0.15cm> [0.25, 0.75] from 25 25 to 70 70 \put {$\rho $} at 35.479 59.521 \put {$I\big (C(X)\big )$} at 200 0 \arrow <0.15cm> [0.25, 0.75] from 125 75 to 170 30 \put {$\chi $} at 159.521 64.521 \arrow <0.15cm> [0.25, 0.75] from 50 0 to 140 0 \put {$\iota $} at 95 -12 \endpicture \endgroup

-\state Proposition Let $\incl BA$ be a regular inclusion with $A$ abelian and unital, and suppose that the set $F$ of free points in the spectrum of $A$ contains a dense $G_\delta $ subset.
-Denoting by $\Pf $ the free expectation introduced in \ref {DefineFreeCondExp}, the composition is the unique pseudo expectation \cite [Definition 1.3]{SRI} from $B$ to $I(A)$.
+\state Proposition UniquePseudo Let $\incl BA$ be a regular inclusion with $A$ abelian and unital, and suppose that the set $F$ of free points in the spectrum of $A$ contains a dense $G_\delta $ subset.
+Denoting by $\Pf $ the free expectation introduced in \ref {DefineFreeCondExp}, the composition